deezer/html-linter/README.rst

 Python Versions
 ---------------

 Python 2.7, 3.2 and 3.3 are officially supported.
-Python 2.6 is not officially
-supported because assertRaises has different semantics, althought all the other tests pass.

 Development
 -----------